odissei-data/odissei-harvester/README.md

-Absolutely, I've integrated the expected input and output for the different endpoints using the provided schemas and models.
-Here's the updated README with the additional information:

----

 # FastAPI Harvester

 A FastAPI application for harvesting metadata from external sources and storing it in an AWS S3 bucket.